Three-body bound states of two bosons and one impurity in one dimension: introduction

-Recently, three-body systems in one dimension (1D) are gained a lot of attention \cite{Mora2005,Kartavtsev2009,Mehta2014,Mehta2015,Moroz2015, Nishida2018,Guijarro2018,Pricoupenko2019,Harshman2020,Happ2019}.
-As the basis of quantum integrability, the Yang-Baxter equation describes two-body scattering matrix fulfilling a certain intertwined relation with at least three particles, and thus three-body systems become important candidates to study the integrability and the breakdown of integrability \cite{Mazets2008,Petrov2012, Kristensen2016,Tan2010,Lamacraft2013}.
+Recently, three-body systems in one dimension (1D) have gained a lot of attention \cite{Mora2005,Kartavtsev2009,Mehta2014,Mehta2015,Moroz2015, Nishida2018,Guijarro2018,Pricoupenko2019,Harshman2020,Happ2019}.
+As the basis of quantum integrability, the Yang-Baxter equation describes the two-body scattering matrix fulfilling a certain intertwined relation with at least three particles, and thus three-body systems become important candidates in studying the integrability and its breakdown \cite{Mazets2008,Petrov2012, Kristensen2016,Tan2010,Lamacraft2013}.
 An integrable three-boson system with two-body attractive interactions is known to have only a three-body bound state \cite{LL,McGuire}.
 In general, the introduction of mass imbalance and three-body interaction will break the integrability condition.
-Nevertheless, it has been shown that the imbalanced three-body systems exhibit more rich physics than the integrable systems composed of three identical atoms \cite{Kartavtsev2009,Mehta2014,Mehta2015,Happ2019}.
+Nevertheless, it has been shown that the imbalanced three-body systems exhibit more rich physics than the integrable systems which are composed of three identical atoms \cite{Kartavtsev2009,Mehta2014,Mehta2015,Happ2019}.
 The zero-range three-body forces in quasi-1D system can be induced by the virtual excitations of pairs of atoms in the waveguide \cite{Mazets2008,Tan2010}, which may realize the quantum droplets in one dimensional system \cite{Sekino2018,Pricoupenko2018a}.
+For 1D interaction systems, some physical properties will not disappear in the presence of three-body interaction, for example, Bose-Fermi mapping \cite{Girardeau1960, Cheon1999,Girardeau2004,Valiente2020,Sekino2021,Valiente2021}.

 For the system of three identical particles with attractive three-body interaction, there exists an excited trimer state in the vicinity of the dimer threshold \cite{Guijarro2018,Nishida2018}.